Employers – You want to employ People with protection under the Temporary Protection Directive

 A person who has a residence permit under the Temporary Protection Directive and has been in Sweden for at least one year can get listed in the Swedish Population Register.
 A person who has been listed in the register has a personal identity number and you do not need to check if they have registered to pay taxes.

-Some people who have fled from the war in Ukraine are not covered by the EU’s Temporary Protection Directive and have instead applied for asylum.
-An asylum seeker has an Asylum Seeker card that shows that he or she has the right to stay in Sweden while awaiting a decision.
-Read more about employing an asylum seeker:
+Some people who have fled from the war in Ukraine are not covered by the EU’s Temporary Protection Directive and have instead applied for international protection (asylum).
+A person who has applied for international protection has an application card or an LMA card that shows that he or she has the right to stay in Sweden while awaiting a decision.
+Read more about employing a person who has applied for international protection:

 2025-04-01